MarcoAntunes37/todo-list/README.md

 <img src="imagem_2022-09-14_091731210.png" alt="exemplo imagem">

-> A todo list app who consumes an api
+> A todo list app that consumes an api

 ### Adjust and enchancement